tin2tin/Pallaidium/README.md

 * The first time any model is executed many GB will have to be downloaded, so go grab lots of coffee.

-* If it says: "ModuleNotFoundError: Refer to https://github.com/facebookresearch/xformers for more information on how to install xformers", then try to restart Blender.

 Tip           |
 :------------- |
 If any Python modules are missing, use this add-on to install them manually:      |